Akatsuki667/holbertonschool-web_back_end/ES6_promise/README.md

 ## 3. Handle multiple successful promises
 - In this file, import `uploadPhoto` and `createUser` from `utils.js`
 - Knowing that the functions in `utils.js` return promises, use the prototype below to collectively resolve all promises and log `body firstName lastName` to the console.

+## 4. Simple promise
+- Using the following prototype